While pondering “the meaning of food” is rare, pondering “the meaning of life” is common. Deservedly? Buckle up and enjoy the ride.

 §1.2: What Color is the US Flag?

-Flags do have colors, but the question heading this subsection is still nonsense.
+Flags do have colors, but the question heading this subsection is still inane.
 The US flag is red, white, and blue.
 While mostly red, the Chinese flag also has some yellow.
 How many nations have flags of just one color?

 Nobody is silly enough to speak of “the” color of a nation’s flag, but people often do fall into the trap of speaking of “the” thingamajig when there are in fact several relevant thingamajigs.
 I posted 4 varied examples (and there are many more).